 Ambassador Daniel A. Sepulveda serves as Deputy Assistant Secretary of State and U.S. Coordinator for International Communications and Information Policy.
 Prior to joining the State Department, Mr. Sepulveda served in the Senate for more than a decade, in both the Clinton and Obama Administrations, and in the nonprofit sector.

-Prior to joining the State Department in 2013, Ambassador Sepulveda served as a Senior Advisor to Senator William "Mo" Cowan of Massachusetts.
-From 2009 to 2012, he served as a Senior Advisor and member of Senator John Kerry’s senior management team, handling the Senator’s extensive commerce, trade, and business portfolio, which included his work as chairman of the Commerce Subcommittee on Communications, Technology, and the Internet.
+From 2009-2012 Sepulveda served as a Senior Advisor and member of Senator John Kerry’s senior management team while also handling the Senator’s extensive commerce, trade, and business portfolio, including his work as Chairman of the Commerce Subcommittee on Communications, Technology, and the Internet.

 Additional prior work experience includes service in the Clinton Administration in the Office of Policy at the U.S. Department of Labor and advocacy at the nation's largest Latino organization, the National Council of La Raza (NCLR).

-Ambassador Sepulveda received a Master of Public Affairs from the LBJ School of Public Affairs at the University of Texas at Austin as a Woodrow Wilson Fellow in Public Policy and International Affairs.
+Mr. Sepulveda received a Master of Public Affairs from the LBJ School of Public Affairs at the University of Texas at Austin as a Woodrow Wilson Fellow in Public Policy and International Affairs.
 He received a Bachelor of Arts in Political Science and History from Emory University.